I was wrong earlier when I said that Charlie Wrangell was speaking exclusively on Fox.

 If there's any criticism of President Bush, it should be restricted to Americans, whether they voted for him or not.

-I'm telling you folks, this is a result of the backlash that's happening out there.
+I'm telling you, folks, this is a result of the backlash that's happening out there.

 That's the only reason for this.

-It is why it is a tepid and timid, if you will, response to Hugo Chavez, and it's taking place at a time when Chavez can't even hear it, because Chavez himself still mouthing off in Wrangles district in that uh in that in that church.
+And it's taking place at a time when Chavez can't even hear it because Chavez himself is still mouthing off up in Wrangell's district in that church.

 How about President Carter?

-Uh would you say that they are Americans and that they can criticize him anywhere they want?
+Would you say that they are Americans and that they can criticize him anywhere they want?

 Because apparently Chavez can.

-Chavez can attack Bush anywhere he wants, so can Ahmedini Jones.
+Chavez can attack Bush anywhere he wants.

-Just when they come into your district that you don't like it, and you tell them to shut up and leave the criticism to you and your fellow Democrats, it's almost like he feels upstaged.
+It's just when they come into your district that you don't like it and you tell them to shut up and leave the criticism to you and your fellow Democrats.

 Only Americans can do this.